-Craig Le Blanc’s art practice exhibits a long-standing interest in the relationship between the archetypal male, bravado, ego, loss and façade.
-In 1996 he began an extended focus on masculinity, work that questioned the burden of social constructs and perception upon gender and identity.
-In 2016 Le Blanc redirected his course toward personal narratives and confession with the celebrated exhibition She Loves Me.
+Craig Le Blanc’s art practice reveals a long-standing interest in vulnerability, bravado, ego, loss and façade.
+In 1996 he began an extended focus on masculinity, work that examined the burden of socially constructed ideals upon what it means to be male.
+In recent years Le Blanc has redirected this investigation to explore identity politics more broadly, using confessional narratives that both parody and celebrate the perpetual reshaping of subjectivity as seen in his 2016 series She Loves Me.
 He Loves Me Not.

-Known for his craftsmanship and execution, Le Blanc employs many mediums in the search for the appropriate creative solution, utilizing an array of materials and digital technologies.
-He has worked within design education (Industrial Design, Visual Communication Design, Architecture) for two decades, exposing him to procedures and methodologies that forever influence his visual arts practice.
+Known for craftsmanship and execution, he employs many mediums and technologies in the search for the appropriate creative solution.
+He has worked within post-secondary design education for two decades, exposing him to methodologies that forever influence his artwork.

-In the mid-nineties Le Blanc studied painting at the Nova Scotia College of Art and Design in Halifax, NS until a transformative period at L’Ecole Nationale Superiere des Beaux Arts in Paris.
-This time, aligned with international students and the direct influence of Vincent Barre, Annette Messager and Christian Boltanski, altered Le Blanc’s perspective toward art making leading him to generating objects and installations wrapped in concept and gender.
-Le Blanc later received a Master’s Degree in Fine Arts/Computational Media Design from the University of Calgary.
+In the mid-nineties he studied painting and sculpture at the Nova Scotia College of Art and Design until a transformative period at École nationale supérieure des Beaux-Arts in Paris.
+This time, aligned with peers and the direct influence of Vincent Barré, Annette Messager and Christian Boltanski, altered Le Blanc’s perspective toward art making leading him to generate work wrapped in concept and gender.
+Le Blanc later received an MFA in Computational Media Design from the University of Calgary.

-Craig Le Blanc operates as The White Studio, an inclusive design studio focused on design for public and private art commissions, graphic design, industrial design and more recently the amalgamation of marketing and art.
-He has found success in the public art realm, creating three large scale pieces from 2010-2016, one of which (Henri 2010) won an Americans for the Arts/Public Art Network Year in Review award for 2011.
+Le Blanc has found success in the public art realm, creating three large scale pieces from 2010-2016, one of which (Henri 2010) won an Americans for the Arts/Public Art Network Year in Review award for 2011.